AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/extensibility-extend-common-services.md

 3. Pass the common service as a parameter with the keyword 'this'.
 4. Access the native driver via WrappedDriver.

-Later to use the method in your tests, add a using statement containing this class's namespace.
+Later to use the method in your tests, add a using statement containing this class' namespace.
 ```csharp
 using Bellatrix.Web.GettingStarted.Advanced.Elements.Extension.Methods;
 using Microsoft.VisualStudio.TestTools.UnitTesting;